Nrsh13/CDH_Navigator_HDFS_Old_File_Parser/README.md

 2) Prepare the conf/properties.yml having

       Navigator Host, Navigator Port, Username, Password, HDFS Paths to be Processed, Hive Database and Table Names, Number of Days
+3) Write permissions for the user (running this Program) on Hive Database used in conf/properties.yml

 ## Usage
 ```